 Older women, such as Mrs. Rafaela Lopez Aguado, mother of the Rayon family, suffer persecution from the royalists.
 Rafaela remains in her home in Tlalpujahua and then travels through the Michoacán region of Tierra Caliente with her daughter-in-law Mariana Martínez and her two grandchildren.

 Her son Francisco, the fifth of her children, is taken prisoner.
-The Rayón family proposes exchanging their brother for some important prisoner, but their captor doesn't give in and requests in exchange the unconditional surrender of the fortress they were protecting.
+The Rayón family proposes exchanging their brother for some important prisoner, but their captor doesn't give in and requests in exchange for the unconditional surrender of the fortress they were protecting.

 The brothers leave the decision to their mother Rafaela, but she chooses the death of her son over surrender.
 The Quintana-Vicario spouses follow the insurgent Congress until Andres completes his term as deputy.